-If you ran EzSet+, then the output levels were set automatically at that time.
-However, if you prefer to make these adjustments manually, the AVR 245's Channel Adjust menu allows you to do so, either using the system's test tone or while playing source material.
+However, if you prefer to make these adjustments manually, the AVR 145's Channel Adjust menu allows you to do so, either using the system's test tone or while playing source material.
+In addition, this is the only method for adjusting the level of the subwoofer.

-You may use a handheld SPL meter (available at most electronics stores) set to the C-Weighting, Slow scale, or you may set the levels "by ear."
+You may use either the EzSet remote or a handheld SPL meter (available at most electronics stores) set to the C-Weighting, Slow scale.

-- 1. Make sure all speakers have been connected correctly. - 2.
-Adjust the size, crossover and delay for each speaker in your system as described in Step Three in this section. - 3.
-If you are using a handheld SPL meter with source material, such as a test disc or another audio selection, play it now and adjust the AVR's master volume control until the meter measures 75dB.

-- 4. There are several methods of adjusting the channel output levels, using either the test tone or source materials.
-In all cases, you may measure the channel levels in one of two ways: - a) By ear.
+- 1. Make sure all speakers have been connected correctly. - Use the Speaker Size menu, or press the Speaker Setup Button on the remote, to make sure the correct speaker size has been entered for each speaker in your system. - 3.
+Use the Speaker X-over menu to program the correct crossover setting for each speaker in your system. - 4.
+Use the Delay Adjust menu, or press the Delay Button on the remote control, to enter the distance between each speaker and the listening position. - 5.
+If you are using a handheld SPL meter with source material, such as a test disc or another audio selection, play it now and adjust the AVR's master volume control until the meter measures 75dB. - 6.
+If you are using the EzSet remote, either set the master volume to -15dB, or you may play source material and press the SPL Button once.
+Adjust the volume until the LED turns green.
+If it's amber, the volume is too low; if it's red, the volume is too high. - 7.
+There are several methods of adjusting the channel output levels, using either the test tone or source materials.
+In all cases, you may measure the channel levels in one of three ways: - a) By ear.
 Try to adjust the levels so that all channels sound equally loud. - b) Using a handheld SPL meter set to the C-Weighting, Slow scale.
-Try to adjust each channel so that the meter reads 75dB.
+Try to adjust each channel so that the meter reads 75dB. - c) Using the AVR 145 remote, press the SPL Button once so that the LED lights steadily.
+When it's amber, the level is too low and should be raised.
+When the LED is red, the level is too high and should be lowered.
+When the LED is green, the level is correct.